 How much does a private investigation cost?

-Hiring a third party like GeoTek is expensive, but worth it.
+Hiring a third party like GeoTek for evidence collection and sample taking can be worth it.
 Each sample is $150-250 for testing plus $1,000 collection fee.
 Pesticide sampling is expensive.
-The Prairiesun Organics investigation was around $10,000.
-SD Ag Labs is commonly used, but there are others used around the country.
-Pacific Ag Labs in Oregon is also highly recommended.
+The Prairiesun Organics investigation was around $9,000.
+SD Ag Labs is NOT ACCREDITED but commonly used, but there are others used around the country.
+Pacific Ag Labs in Oregon is accredited and highly recommended.

 Should I take my own samples and send them in or just rely on the State of SD Dept of Ag inspector to take samples?

 SDDA should take all plant samples and take your clothing for testing if you get personally sprayed.
 If you collect the samples yourself, they may not be admissible as evidence if your case ends up in court.
-Better safe than sorry, and let SDDA do their job.
+Better safe than sorry, and let SDDA do their job first.